meoblast001/meosite/pages/technologies.md

 supports most commonly used graphical control elements.
 I've used it in both private and commercial contexts.
 In additional to desktop applications I've also used it for applications deployed on mobile devices.

-## Mobile Development

-- **Android:** I've used the Android SDK for developing Thugaim, a game which can be found among my projects.
-My experience has been mostly limited to activities, the API for working with rendering to canvases, and input.
-My experience with Android does not extend beyond game development though.